theaccordance/card-dealer/README.md

 ### dealer.reset()

-Resets the draw & discard piles to the default deck position
+Resets the draw & discard piles to the default deck position.

 ### dealer.remainingCards()

-Returns a count for the remaining cards in the draw pile
+Returns a count for the remaining cards in the draw pile.